 History of Baidya Community

-: There are a number of legends, which speaks about the history of the Baidya caste.
-Legend has it that Dhanvantari was born when the devas and asuras churned the ocean.
-He is considered to be an incarnation of Lord Vishnu and has four hands - in one he holds medicinal herbs and in one the text of Ayurveda.
+There are a number of legends, which speaks about the history of the Baidya caste.
+Legend has it that the God of Medicine, ‘Dhanvantari’ was born when the Devas and Asuras churned the ocean.
+He is considered to be an incarnation of Lord Vishnu and has four hands - in one hand he holds medicinal herbs and in the other hand he holds the text of Ayurveda.
 He was the first Baidya.

 Talented, cultured and intelligent as a class, the percentage of literacy and education of the Baidyas is much higher than that of any other community in Bengal.
 The women are treated as equals and even in the days of Kulinism, when polygamy was practised, a Baidya hardly ever had two wives at a time.

 The Baidyas were originally the physicians.
 The practice of medicine is the proper profession of the Baidya community.
 In recent times, many Baidyas have joined the Brahmo Samaj, including some of the leaders.
 Some well-known Baidyas have achieved distinction as political and social workers, historians, authors, music directors, film directors, film stars, actors, dancers and singers.